Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

-Looking at the clock rate estimates ([Figure 21](#tracerclockRate)) we that they are about 2 to 3 times faster than the usual substitution rate for human influenza A {% cite jenkins2002 --file Prior-selection/master-refs %}.
+Looking at the clock rate estimates ([Figure 21](#tracerclockRate)) we see that they are about 2 to 3 times faster than the usual substitution rate for human influenza A {% cite jenkins2002 --file Prior-selection/master-refs %}.
 This is not a cause for concern and is actually a well-documented phenomenon.
 When viral samples are collected over a short time period the clock rate is often overestimated.
 The exact cause of the bias is not known, but it is suspected that incomplete purifying selection plays a role.
 What is important to keep in mind is that this is does not mean that the virus is mutating or evolving faster than usual.
 When samples are collected over a longer time period the estimated clock rate slows down and eventually reaches the long-term substitution rate.

 <figure>
 	<a id="tracerclockRate"></a>